Highpoint2000/webserver-scanner/README.md

 1. [Download](https://github.com/Highpoint2000/webserver-scanner/releases) the last repository as a zip
 2. Unpack all files from the plugins folder to ..fm-dx-webserver-main\plugins\
 3. copy, rename and overwrite the index.js version that matches the web server: \server\index_x.x.x.js to ..fm-dx-webserver-main\server\index.js
+4. Activate the scanner plugin in the settings
+5. Stop or close the fm-dx-webserver
+6. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
+7. Configure personal email or Telegram settings in the automatically created configPlugin.json (in the specific plugin folder!)
+8. Stop or close the fm-dx-webserver
-4. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
+9. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
-5. Activate the scanner plugin in the settings

 ## Important notes: